 Nothing is more gratifying than making something look and feel brand new without actually buying anything.
-This may sound too good to be true, but the solution is fairly simple: It's all about how you style it.
+This may sound too good to be true, but the solution is fairly simple: It's all about how you style what you already have.
 If that still doesn't sound straightforward, don't stress.
-We called in the professionals to show us how.
+We called in a professional to show us how.

 Layer Plants, Objects, and Artwork

 Layering is key to creating dimension and intrigue, but the goal is to accomplish a personalized look rather than a cluttered one.
 Candlestick holders, ceramics, and pottery are all great options for stacking with books (which make the perfect fillers).
 So next time you're doing a deep clean, don't be so quick to get rid of books and magazines, especially if they feature cool cover art.
-Kirsten's tip is to pile them up and then place one of the aforementioned decorative objects on top.
+Grove's tip is to pile them up and then place one of the aforementioned decorative objects on top.

 Use Color Sparingly

 Let's talk lighting.
 If your space looks like it needs a little love, a light fixture will do the trick.
-In the bedroom, Kirsten recommends sconces on both sides of the bed, hanging pendants in the bathroom or kitchen, and floor lamps in the living room.
+Kirsten recommends sconces on both sides of the bed, hanging pendants in the bathroom or kitchen, and floor lamps in the living room.
 If you don't have a floor lamp, try stacking books to elevate an old table light to the right height.
 Once you've found a floor lamp for your living room, consider a gallery wall.

-Get Scrappy with Wall Art
+Get Scrappy With Wall Art

-The first rule of a gallery wall is there is no rules.
+The first rule of a gallery wall is there are no rules.
 Anything goes.
 So consider it the perfect opportunity to get scrappy, with style of course.
 Look through any old storage spaces or drawers for your favorite posters, record covers, photographs, and Polaroids.
 You can even frame your favorite pages of a book or funny old postcards, notes, and letters you've saved over the years.